-Canada has a wide array of regionally important light manufacturing and service sectors, which both serve local markets and selectively export.
-Compared with the massively capitalintensive resource and heavy manufacturing sectors, many of these industries on paper at least have more capacity to recapitalize quickly to respond to new production and market opportunities.
+CANADA HAS A WIDE ARRAY of regionally-important light manufacturing and service sectors, which both serve local markets and selectively export.
+Compared with the massively capital-intensive resource and heavy manufacturing sectors, many of these industries, on paper at least, have shorter capital cycles and therefore may have more capacity to to respond to new production and market opportunities.

 The textile and apparel industry is one example.
-Technology is impacting the design process, the role of the designer and changes in the design process-in particular, new automated production requires complete frontloading of design decision-making.
+Technology is impacting the design process, the role of the designer and changes in the production system-in particular, new automated production requires complete frontloading of design decision-making.
 One view is that these new technologies could drive a shift toward mass-customization of apparel through online selection and input of production variables.
-We investigated cases where companies are using online data collection and digital fabrication in China to produce customized garments with 2 to 3 week turnaround times.
+We investigated cases where companies are using online data collection and digital fabrication in China to produce customized garments with two to three week turnaround times.
 However, limited access to higher-end 3D printing and 3D knitting equipment is currently impeding adoption, use and diffusion of this production model.
 One outstanding question is whether high production costs for prototyping will become more scalable-if they don't they may be more feasible for the manufacture of products with long life-cycles rather than for the production of non-durable and semi-durable consumer products which offer less opportunity for amortizing these high fixed costs.

-The knowledge intensive business services (KIBS) sector is responding differently to digital technologies than many of the more traditional industrial sectors.
-Innovation in KIBS are not directly driven by the use of ICTs and digital apps, rather the use of technologies are most useful in optimizing existing processes, rather than creating new forms of technological or non-technical innovation.
+The knowledge-intensive business services (KIBS) sector is responding differently to digital technologies than many of the more traditional industrial sectors.
+Innovation in KIBS are not directly driven by ICTs and digital apps.
+KIBS enterprises frequently purchase or acquire technologies that are most useful in optimizing existing business processes, rather than creating new forms of technological or non-technical innovation.
 Innovation in KIBS is less dependent on technology and more driven by external sourcing and external partnering strategies.
-Marketing innovation, in particular, entails significantly higher external knowledge sourcing than any other types of innovation.
-It remains unclear how KIBS will use these new and different technologies to drive their internal processes, as other determinants have proven to have more predominant roles.
-We found some evidence that KIBS providers have been emerging as innovators themselves as they develop and introduce new technologically-driven services.
+Marketing innovation entails sourcing significantly more external knowledge than any other type of innovation.
+It remains unclear how KIBS will use these new and different technologies to drive their internal processes, as other determinants have proven to have more impact.
+KIBS providers have been emerging as innovators themselves as they develop and introduce new technologically driven services.
 Indeed, a large majority of firms that were surveyed reported having introduced both non-technological and technological innovations in the recent past.
-Our sense is that KIBS will importantly contribute to the digital shift of the overall Canadian economy not because of what they do in and for their own sector, but rather as they develop and distribute advanced solutions to their clients in a large range of other sectors.
-The results of this research therefore suggest a large and important role for specialized services in the development of Canadian industrial strategy.
+Our sense is that KIBS will contribute to the digital shift of the overall Canadian economy not because of what they do in and for their own sector, but rather as they develop and distribute advanced solutions to their clients in an array of other sectors.
+The results of this research suggest a large and important role for specialized services in the development of Canadian industrial strategy.